RELATIONS & PERSONNEL MANAGEMENT

 Inflation has become a significant problem for Africa

-and Nigeria in particular during the past twenty years.
+and Nigeria in particular during the past thirty years.

 Since the first oil shock in the mid-1970s, African